overte-org/overte-docs-sphinx/docs/source/explore/personalize/install-apps.md

 # Install Tablet Apps

-You can enhance your experience in Vircadia by installing tablet apps.
-These apps enable you to get more out of Vircadia.
+You can enhance your experience in Overte by installing tablet apps.
+These apps enable you to get more out of Overte.
 Do you want to record your avatar dancing, take selfies, or finger paint?
 Or are you looking to livestream to YouTube or make your avatar clap?
 There's a number of apps that can help you customize your experience in-world.

 If you can't find an app for what you'd like to do, you can [create your own](../../create/applications) and upload it for your personal use or to sell to others.